HelTecAutomation/HeltecDocs/doc/wifi_halow/halow_guide/source/mesh_gate.md

 {ht_translation}`[简体中文]:[English]`

-This section describes how to enable the Mesh_Gate mode on the HelTec Wi-Fi HaLow device.
+This topic describes how to enable the Mesh_Gate mode on the HelTec Wi-Fi HaLow device.

 ## Summary
 A Mesh Gate provides both a Mesh Point and a co-located non-mesh network (e.g. an AP an upstream Ethemnet connection, etc.). it broadcasts mesh gate announcements to help alian the mesh nodes, making it easier for traffic to reach the non-mesh network.